YinJC/uk-tex-faq/FAQ-privinst.md

----
-layout: page
-title: ''Private'' installations of files
+# ''Private'' installations of files
----

 It sometimes happens that you need a new version of some macro package or font, but that the machine you use is maintained by someone who's